screwdriver-cd/guide/docs/cluster-management/configure-api.md

 ###### Deploy Keys

+Deploy Keys are repo specific SSH keys.
+As opposed to Personal Access Tokens. which give user-wide access for all the repositories, deploy keys, because of their limited access, are preferred for private repositories.

 If users want to use deploy keys in their pipeline they have 2 options:
-* Enable automatic generation and handling of deploy keys as a part of the pipeline by using the `autoDeployKeyGeneration` flag in their `config/local.yaml`.
+* Enable automatic generation and handling of deploy keys as a part of the pipeline by setting the `autoDeployKeyGeneration` flag to `true` in their `config/local.yaml`.
 With this flag enabled, the user will get an option to actually trigger the generation in the UI.
 * Manually generate the public and private key pair using `openssl genrsa -out jwt.pem 2048` and `openssl rsa -in jwt.pem -pubout -out jwt.pub`.
 Now add the public key as a deploy key to the repo.
 The private key needs to be **base64 encoded** and added as a secret `SD_SCM_DEPLOY_KEY` in the pipeline.
 Refer [secrets](../../user-guide/configuration/secrets) for adding secrets.